-The HTTP methods abuse not aimed at gaining access to a specific page like verb tampering but more like what methods are accepted by the server and how can we profit from those
+DELETE, etc. The HTTP methods abuse is not aimed at gaining access to a specific page like verb tampering but more like what methods are accepted by the server and how can an attacker profit from those.

 OPTIONSmethod can also be used to enumerate what methods are supported.
 This works if the

 PUTmethod can be used to upload arbitrary files.
 Some directories have different rights, it can be useful to test the method on a wide range of directories.